Join our Undergraduate Open Day – 23 & 24 June

 Why study this course?

-• Leading the discourse - The Department is at the forefront of philosophical discussion and debate.
+• Lead the discourse - The Department is at the forefront of philosophical discussion and debate.
 We collaborate across disciplines and borders.
 Our world leading research as part of Mental Health Humanities at Birmingham is pushing the boundaries of cross disciplinary dialogue in the universities dynamic mental health research agenda.

 Open day talks